 The idea for a “March for Science” initially sprang up from concerns regarding US President Donald Trump’s attitude to scientific evidence and the measures proposed by him and his administration.
 However, the movement’s aim of safeguarding the “vital role science plays in our health, safety, economies and governments” has clearly struck a chord with people the world over: more than 600 different demonstrations took place worldwide on 22 April 2017, many of them in Europe.
 In Germany alone 19 marches were organised.

 Why did marches take place in countries with no apparent threats to academic freedom?
 Claus Martin, co-organiser of the German marches, explained it in these terms in an interview shortly before the march: “Precisely because in our country the freedom of expression and scientific freedom are not directly threatened, we can and must show solidarity with countries where scientists are being put under pressure: in the US, but especially also in Turkey, Hungary and other countries”.

-Those who doubt that taking to streets in the name of science will bring about any change may be heartened by the most recent developments in Hungary.
 The existential danger faced by CEU in Hungary has animated a series of massive demonstrations.
 About 70,000 people took part in demonstrations in Budapest on 9 April 2017, and prominent academics and academic institutions have been lining up to offer their support to the CEU and to criticise the government’s stance.
-The government may be yielding in the face of these protests and international pressure.
-Recent statements emanating from the ministry for state education indicate that the government is now open to a compromise that would allow CEU to keep its doors open.
-Perhaps the lesson to be learned is simply this: if enough people are willing to stand up for science and demand that its role in society be protected then they cannot be ignored.
+Whether the government will ultimately yield in the face of these protests and international pressure remains unclear, but it is obvious that science is now in need of supporters and champions more than ever before.
+The March must continue.